Ophthalmic technician: Education

-There are a two different pathways to becoming an Ophthalmic Technician.
+There are two pathways to becoming an Ophthalmic Technician.
 Each of these paths first require a high school diploma or GED.

 One way to become an ophthalmic technician is by entering the field as a certified ophthalmic assistant (COA).
 To become a COA, one must complete an accredited training program or an independent study course.
 After getting certified, a minimum of 2,000 hours (one year full time) as a COA is required under the supervision of an ophthalmologist.
 These hours must be completed within two years of submitting the application to become an ophthalmic technician.
 Twelve JCAHPO Group A credits must be earned within one year of applying for certification.
 In the process of earning certified ophthalmic technician certification, the applicant must maintain certification as a COA.
 An application must then be completed to take the exam.
 This application requires the signature of an ophthalmologist to verify that the applicant meets the requirements.
 The exam consists of a written portion and a skill evaluation.
 The written exam is all multiple choice and must be passed before moving on to the skill evaluation.
 Both portions of the exam must be passed to become a certified ophthalmic technician.

 The other path to becoming an ophthalmic technician is through schooling.
 Many programs offer an Ophthalmic Medical Technician associate degree.
 These programs are typically two years long.
 Some of the coursework for these programs include ocular anatomy and physiology, ophthalmic optics, ocular motility, and diseases of the eye.
 These programs aim to help students develop the personal traits and professional skills needed to perform as a competent ophthalmic technician.
 Going to school eliminates the need to work as an ophthalmic assistant for one year.
 The ophthalmic medical technician training program prepares students to take the exam to become a certified ophthalmic technician.